 '''

-SET MAXLRECL = \{n | 12288\}
+SET MAXLRECL = \{n \mid \underline{0}\}

 '''

-Is the maximum record length for a record with the Master File OCCURS attribute.
-12288 is the default value.
-The maximum value allowed depends on your platform.
+Is the maximum record length for an external file with OCCURS segments.
+0 is the default value.

 MDICARDWARN

 The MDICARDWARN parameter displays a warning message every time the cardinality in a dimension exceeds a specified value, offering you the chance to study the MDI build.
 When the number of equal values of the data in a dimension reaches a specified percent, a warning message is issued.
 In order for MDICARDWARN to be reliable, the data source should contain at least 100,000 records.